-ENGLISH KINGS KILLING FOREIGNERS is a tell-all dark comedy peeling back English cultural identity, which will run at Camden People’s Theatre from 23rd April - 11th May 2024
+ENGLISH KINGS KILLING FOREIGNERS is a tell-all dark comedy peeling back English cultural identity, which is currently running at Soho Theatre until 18th October 2025.

 Philip Arditti (he/him) and Nina Bowers (she/they) write and star in this darkly funny and unflinching look at nationalism, intersecting identities … and Henry V.